 Tŷ Hyll, or the ‘ugly house’, is owned and looked after by the Snowdonia Society.
-Once the Society’s headquarters, the house is now home to an independently-run tea room, Pot Mêl (see below).
+Once the Society’s headquarters, the house is now home to an independently-run tea room, Pot Mêl (Click on the link to see the menu, specials and more.
+See the bottom of the page for contact details).
 Pop in for a delicious cake or lunch!
 While you are there you can learn more about the Snowdonia Society and our work, purchase locally-produced Seeds for Bees and look around the exhibition room upstairs, where you can learn more about honeybees and their vital work of pollinating.

 Our garden and woodland are open all year round.
 Pick up a leaflet from the stand inside the gate and explore!
 The terraced garden at Tŷ Hyll is maintained by Snowdonia Society volunteers, with the plants having been chosen especially to attract pollinators.
 Find a sunny bench and listen to the birds.
 If you’re very quiet you may spy a vole pinching seeds from beneath the bird feeders!